August 1, 2017

 Here’s what you need to know to get started.

-In order to qualify for Chapter 7 or Chapter 13 bankruptcy, you must show that you received credit counseling from an agency approved by the U.S. Trustee in Connecticut within the six month period before you file for bankruptcy.
-You’ll also have to take a debtor education course before you get a bankruptcy discharge.
-(To learn more about this requirement, including the rare exceptions, see Credit Counseling & Debtor Education Requirements in Bankruptcy.)
+In order to qualify for Chapter 7 or Chapter 13 bankruptcy, you must show that you received credit counseling from an agency approved by the U.S. Trustee in Connecticut not more than six months before filing for bankruptcy.
+You’ll also have to take a debtor education course after you file your case before you'll get a bankruptcy discharge.
+(To learn more, see What Is Credit and Debt Counseling in Bankruptcy?)

 You can find the list of approved Connecticut credit counseling agencies here.